As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 Johnny, the people are very crazy

-Many of these adjectives can mean not only a state, but also quality.
+Many of these adjectives can actually mean not only a state, but also quality.

 La música es alegre – The music is cheerful